docker-library/docs/silverpeas/content.md

 The Silverpeas images use the following environment variables to set the database access parameters:

 -	`DB_SERVERTYPE` to specify the database system to use with Silverpeas: POSTGRESQL for PostgreSQL, MSSQL for Microsoft SQLServer, ORACLE for Oracle.
 By default, it is set to POSTGRESQL.
 -	`DB_SERVER` to specify the IP address or the name of the host on which the database system is running.
-By default, it is set to `localhost`.
+By default, it is set to `database`, so that any container running a database can be linked to the Silverpeas container with this name.
 -	`DB_NAME` to specify the database to use with Silverpeas.
 By default, it is set to `Silverpeas`.
 -	`DB_USER` to specify the user identifier to use by Silverpeas to access the database.
-By default, it is set to `silverpeas`.
+By default, it is set to `silverpeas` (it is recommended to dedicate a user account in the database for each application).
 -	`DB_PASSWORD` to specify the password associated with the user identifier above.

 These environment variables can be also defined as properties into the Silverpeas global configuration file `config.properties` (see below).